-To install iOS 12, you would need to register for a developer account at Apple’s Developer Center.The membership costs $99/year and grants you access to Apple’s developer tools, beta operating system releases and SDKs.
+You would need to register for a developer account at Apple’s Developer Center.The membership costs $99/year and grants you access to Apple’s developer tools, beta operating system releases and SDKs.
 Once you have created the account, follow the below steps to install the configuration profile on your iOS device and download the beta.
 If you do not want to register for a dev account, you can download iOS 12.1 beta profile from here.

 - Login to your Apple Developer Center account.

-- There are two ways to download and install iOS 12.
+- There are two ways to download and install iOS 12.1 beta 4.
 One way is to download the relevant IPSW file for your device and restore it using iTunes.
 This takes longer and requires a computer to update.
 The easier and quicker method is to download the configuration profile directly to your iOS device.

-- Head over to Downloads in Safari on your iPhone or iPad, login and look for iOS 12 beta.
-Tap Download next to iOS 12 beta as per the screenshot below.
+- Head over to Downloads in Safari on your iPhone or iPad, login and look for iOS 12.1 beta 4.
+Tap Download.
 This will open a dialogue box, tap Allow.

 - If you have an Apple Watch paired with your iPhone, iOS will ask where you want to install the profile.
 Select iPhone here and you will be taken to the Install Profile screen.
 Tap Install on the top right and enter your passcode.
 You might need to restart your iOS device to complete the profile installation process.

-- Open Settings > General > Software Update on your iOS device and wait for iOS 12 developer beta to show up.
+- Open Settings > General > Software Update on your iOS device and wait for the beta to show up.
 Make sure that your device has at least 50% battery or is plugged in using a charger.
 Tap on Download and Install and wait for the process to complete.
 Your device might restart a few times during the install process.

-Enjoy testing iOS 12 developer beta 3.
+Enjoy testing the new update.
 The main purpose of Apple’s test builds is to gather feedback and fix issues along the way.
 Make sure to give feedback to Apple on any bugs and issues you might find, as well as any feature suggestions, using the Feedback app.